 - Outdated backups storage.

 When using Coldline or Nearline Storage, you also pay more for requests, e.g., retrieval of metadata or download commands.
-In the Cold Storage: Best Practices article you can find more about cold and cool storage peculiarities.

 We made a side-by-side table containing main Google Cloud Storage classes’ features to help you choose.
 If you want more details, please visit the Google Cloud Storage Classes and Google Cloud Pricing official pages.